 Did you see what I did there?

-It keeps the reader engaged with your content, and they will want to scroll further down to continue reading more of your blog post.
+It keeps the reader engaged with your content, and they will want to scroll further down to continue reading more of your blog posts.

 3. Build Up Pain Early on

-You have to convince the reader why they should read your blog post and while the headline likely lowered them in it’s it’s your job to make sure the reader stays reading your blog post.
+You have to convince the reader because they should read your blog post and while the headline likely lowered them in, it’s your job to make sure the reader stays reading your blog post until the end.

 The first paragraph should describe the pain you’re going to solve and establish credibility, also known as the answer paragraph where you quickly outline with the answer to their question, but also go into detail and provide additional information that makes the reader want to read the full blog post.